WP2.3 Component Survey

 If partial or no: which specific step(s) fail or are not yet working?

-Q9.4Data exchange partners (optional)
+Q8.4Data exchange partners (optional)

 With which organisations have you exchanged (or attempted to exchange) data?

-Proto-EMDS Contribution
+proto-EMDS Contribution

-The proto-EMDS is the federated layer connecting all 9 pilot sites through shared technical components (federated catalogue, connector, identity management) and governance.
+The proto-EMDS is the federated layer connecting all 9 implementation sites through shared technical components (federated catalogue, connector, identity management) and governance.
 These questions assess whether your use case contributes to this cross-site federation.
 Ambition Statement, Oct 2025

-Q9.5Is your use case connected to the deployEMDS Federated Catalogue (Cefriel)?
+Q8.5Is your use case connected to the deployEMDS Federated Catalogue (Cefriel)?

 Are your data products visible and discoverable at the proto-EMDS level (beyond your local connector)?